AI-Robotic-Waste-Collection/vision-guided-robotic-arm/README.md

 L3 | C3 | R3
 ```

-The detected object's center determines which grid position is sent to the ESP32.
+For example, if the detected object is in the centre of the table, the computer vision system can send the `C2` position to the ESP32.

-## ESP32 Control
+## ESP32 and Robotic Arm

-The ESP32 receives position commands from the computer through serial communication.
+The ESP32 acts as the connection between the computer vision system and the physical robot.

-The command identifies the target grid position, allowing the ESP32 to determine the corresponding robotic arm movement.
+It receives the position command from the computer through serial communication and uses the PCA9685 servo driver to control the robotic arm's servo motors.

-The PCA9685 servo driver generates the PWM signals required to control the robotic arm's servo motors.
+This allows the computer vision system to identify **where the object is**, while the ESP32 handles **how the robotic arm moves**.

 ## Current Development Status

-### Implemented
+### Completed

-* Custom YOLO object detection model
+* Custom YOLO model training
 * Camera-based object detection
-* Object center-position calculation
+* Object position detection
-* 3 × 3 workspace grid mapping
+* 3 × 3 workspace grid
 * Detection stability checking
 * Computer-to-ESP32 serial communication
 * ESP32 robotic control